ardanlabs/gotraining/README.md

 ## Testimonials

+Joshua Shuster
+_"I would consider Ardan Studio’s 3 day course to be invaluable.
+Bill and his staff, being some of the foremost authorities in the Go language, were able to make many of the complex go topics understandable.
+Covering everything from memory management, all the way up to building concurrency programs and web API's.
+It has given me the knowledge to write idiomatic Go, and make the best use of it’s features.
+I would highly their courses to anyone new to Go, or to anyone wanting to widen their existing knowledge."_

 Neeru Dwivedi
 _"I attended the one day workshop by Bill Kennedy from Ardan Labs.
 I was in for a surprise as before the workshop I was concerned whether I would understand concepts and whether I would be able to follow along.
 Bill has this wonderful way of explaining concepts and his knowledge on the concepts is so good that, I didn’t feel that I was learning something new & complicated.
 The Go Workshop got me started on the Go language.
 This workshop is perfect for beginners and anyone who wants to learn more about Go.
 I highly recommend this."_